 // ...

-Here is an example that handles the above file upload request in Node.js.
-I am using the express-fileupload
+Below is an example that handles the file upload request in Node.js.
+It utilizes the express-fileupload

-library, a simple Express middleware for uploading files.
-It parses multipart/form-data
+library, a simple Express middleware for handling file uploads.
+This library parses multipart/form-data

-requests, extracts the files if available, and makes them available under the req.files
+requests, extracts the files (if available), and makes them accessible through the req.files

 property: